-Markov Decision Process is a model that is useful to study the optimal behavior of a target system in react to the change of external environments.
-An MDP is usually described by a tuple $(S, A, T, R, \gamma, H)$ where $S$ is the state space, $A$ is the action space, $T$ is the transition probability matrix, $\gamma$ is the discount factor and $H$ is the time horizon.
-The key assumption of MDP is that the next state transition of a system is only dependent on the current state and action.
+Markov Decision Process is a useful model for studying the optimal behavior of a target system in reaction to the changes in external environments.
+An MDP is usually described by a tuple $(S, A, T, R, \gamma, H)$ where $S$ is the state space, $A$ is the action space, $T$ is the transition probability matrix, $\gamma$ is the discount factor, $R$ is the reward signal, and $H$ is the time horizon.
+The key assumption of MDP is the next state transition of a system is only dependent on the current state and action.
 This assumption is described by the following relation

-where $S_{t} \in S$, and $A_{t} \in A$.
-In MDP, the discounted return $G_{t}$ at time step $t$ is defined as:
+where $s_{t} \in S$, and $a_{t} \in A$.
+In MDP, the discounted return $G_{t}$ at time step $t$ is defined as